microsoft/PowerToys/README.md

 - We shipped [v0.20][github-release-link]!
 - [Martin Chrzan's Color Picker](https://github.com/martinchrzan/) was added in!
 With a quick `WinKey+Shift+C`, get the color from your screen
+- File Explorer - Can now render SVG icons thanks to Chris Davis
-- You can now snap to any number of zones in FancyZones
+- FancyZones - you can now snap to any number of zones in FancyZones holding `Shift+Ctrl` while dragging a window
-- PT Run keyboard interaction improvements
+- PT Run - keyboard interaction improvements
-- PT Run can detect new apps now
+- PT Run - new apps are now
+- PT Run - Lots of bug perf fixes
-- Keyboard manager can now do app level shortcuts
+- Keyboard manager - app level shortcuts
    - Example: For Outlook, Remap `Ctrl+F` to `F4` and now `Ctrl+F` will put up the find window :)
-- Keyboard manager now can remap key to shortcut and shortcut to key.
+- Keyboard manager - Now can remap key to shortcut and shortcut to key.
-- Settings screen now has improved OOBE based on the work the Microsoft Garage Interns did during their hackathon
+- Settings - Now has improved OOBE based on the work the Microsoft Garage Interns did during their hackathon
 - PowerRename improvements

 For [0.21](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F8), we are proactively working on: